jake-scott/go-functional/README.md

 for iter.Next(ctx) {
     fmt.Println(iter.Get(ctx))
 }
 ```

 ## Sequential vs parallel processing

-By default, pipeline stages process input elements one at a time, whether
+By default, pipeline stages process input elements one at a time, irrespective
-processing in batch or streaming.
-This works when the processing function
+of whether they are in batch or streaming mode..
+This approach works when the
-can keep up with the pace of input elements (if streaming) or is otherwise
+processing function can keep up with the pace of input elements (in the case
-fast.
+of streaming) or when the function itself if fast.

-When the processing function is too slow, the whole pipeline slows down.
-The
+When a processing function is slow, it can become a bottleneck for the entire
-slow stage can be run in parallel to alleviate the stall.
+pipeline.
+To address this, the slow stage can be run in parallel to increase
+performance.

 For example:
 ```go